mocklis/mocklis.docs/source/reference/index.rst

 The `Dummy` steps will do as little as possible without throwing an exception.
 For a property or indexer, the step will do nothing for a setter, and return a default value for a getter.
-For an event, adding and removing an event handler will both do nothing, and for a method, it will not do anything with parameters, ind return default values for any return values, including out and ref parameters.
+For an event, adding and removing an event handler will both do nothing.
+For a method, it will not do anything with parameters, and return default values for anything that needs returning, including out and ref parameters.

-Note also that `Dummy` steps are terminating - you cannot add anything to follow them.
+Note also that `Dummy` steps are `final` - you cannot add anything to follow them.

 Gate steps
 ----------